-Red-eared sliders and other aquatic turtles spend a lot of time in water, so clean water is essential.
+Red-eared sliders and other aquatic turtles spend a lot of time in the water, so clean water is essential.
 Of course, turtles also defecate in their water, so maintaining good water quality can be a challenge.
 Cloudy and smelly water in a turtle tank is a common problem, but even water that looks clean can harbor waste products such as ammonia and nitrites that can build up to harmful levels.
 Maintaining good water quality is an important aspect of keeping turtles healthy.